sohankanna/Wazuh-SOC-Lab/README.md

 ## Project Configurations

 All custom configuration files, including the Wazuh server ossec.conf, the custom PowerShell detection rule in local_rules.xml, and the Sysmon configuration, are available in the configurations folder of this repository for review.

+## Future Improvements
+This lab provides a strong foundation for further expansion.
+Future work could include:

+  Integrating a SOAR platform like Shuffle or TheHive to automate ticketing and case management.

+  Expanding to the cloud by deploying a Wazuh agent on an AWS EC2 instance.

+  Developing more complex attack chains involving lateral movement and data exfiltration to test more advanced detection rules.